Bayesian Analysis of Social Influence: Introduction

 Gibbs random fields, such as the auto-logistic Ising model (Besag, 1972), have been studied in great detail in statistics and employed in various forms in spatial statistics for modelling binary outcomes with neighbourhood dependencies.
 To accommodate interpretations in terms of the Behavioural and Social Sciences, Robins et al. (2001) elaborated on these Gibbs-distributions and derived a class of `social influence' models from a set of specific dependence assumptions.
-These were later extend by Daraganova (2009) to form a family of actor-attribute auto-logistic models for inferring contagion in cross-sectional data.
-Exponential random graph models (ERGM) is a related class of models aimed at modelling the network ties conditional on fixed actor covariates (see Lusher et al., 2013, for an introduction).
-There are known problems with ERGM (Handcock, 2003; Schweinberger, 2011) and it is well-known that simple model-specifications do not work (Snijders et al., 2006).
-For ALAAM this is less of an issue but inhomogeneous ALAAM still present considerable challenges relative to the simpler Ising model.
-M{\o}ller et al. (2006) proposed an auxiliary variable MCMC for Bayesian inference for auto logistic models.
-While this works well for the Ising model, for the inhomegenous ALAAM of the more elaborate model of Robins et al. (2001), the auxiliary variable MCMC fails and modified MCMC samplers are required (Koskinen, 2008).
-To accommodate the challenges presented by realistic ALAAM specifications with multiple covariates, we draw on an adoption of the exchange algorithm (Murray et al., 2006) that has previously been applied by Caimo and Friel (2011) to exponential family random graph models.
+These were later extended by Daraganova (2009) to form a family of actor-attribute auto-logistic models for inferring contagion in cross-sectional data.
+Exponential random graph models (ERGMs) is a related class of models aimed at modelling the network ties conditional on fixed actor covariates (see Lusher et al., 2013, for an introduction).
+There are known problems with ERGMs (Handcock, 2003; Schweinberger, 2011) and it is well-known that simple model-specifications do not work, for example in the sense that the maximum likelihood does not exist or predictive distributions place most of their mass on empty or complete graphs (Snijders et al., 2006; Schweinberger, 2011; see also Section 3.1 of Schweinberger et al., 2020).
+For ALAAMs this is less of an issue but inhomogeneous ALAAMs still present considerable challenges relative to the simpler Ising model.